CI-WATER/erfp_data_process_ubuntu_aws/README.md

 # erfp_data_process_ubuntu_aws
-Code to use to prepare input data for RAPID from ECMWF forecast using Amazon Web Services (AWS)
+Code to use to prepare input data for RAPID from ECMWF forecast using HTCondor

+Note: For steps 1-2, use the *install_rapid_htcondor.sh* at your own risk.

 ##Step 1: Install RAPID
 **For Ubuntu:**